Greenwood District, Tulsa: Improvements

-The legacy of Tulsa Race Massacre
+Legacy of the Tulsa Race Massacre

 After the Tulsa Race Massacre, many residents had promised to rebuild after the massive destruction.
 Within ten years after the massacre, surviving residents who chose to remain in Tulsa rebuilt much of the district.
 They accomplished this despite the opposition of many white Tulsa political and business leaders and punitive rezoning laws enacted to prevent reconstruction.
 There were over 240 black businesses in Greenwood in 1941.
 It continued as a vital black community until segregation was overturned by the federal government during the 1950s and 1960s.
 Desegregation encouraged black citizens to live and shop elsewhere in the city, causing Greenwood to lose much of its original vitality.
 Since then, city leaders have attempted to encourage other economic development activity nearby.
 Some residents attempted to sue the city and filed insurance claims against it, but all of those claims were denied by the city government.
 People within the African-American community after the Tulsa Race Massacre rarely discussed the historic significance of Greenwood after the Tulsa Race Massacre because of fear that it might occur again.

 In 1996, a commission was established to examine recommendations to compensate and support the descendants of the victims of the 1921 Tulsa Race Massacre.
-In 2001, a final report was released that highly recommended that victims’ descendants receive full reparations.
+In 2001, a final report was released that highly recommended that victims' descendants receive full reparations.
 Alfred Brophy, an American legal scholar, outlined four specific reasons why survivors and their descendants should receive full compensation: the damage affected African-American families, the city was culpable, and city leaders acknowledged that they had a moral responsibility to help rebuild the infrastructure after the race massacre.

+More recently, the Greenwood District has called for the removal of the I-244 corridor, which is seen as just as damaging to the community as the Tulsa race massacre.

-Historic status
+Historic district

-The Greenwood Historic District comprises an area bounded by the Crosstown Expressway (I-244) on the north, Elgin Avenue on the west, Greenwood Avenue on the east and the Frisco tracks on the south.
-A portion of the area that was Greenwood historically extended into space occupied by the Expressway and is now occupied by the campus of Oklahoma State University–Tulsa.
+The city of Tulsa's Greenwood Historic District comprises an area bounded by the Crosstown Expressway (I-244) on the north, Elgin Avenue on the west, Greenwood Avenue on the east and the Frisco tracks on the south.
+The National Register of Historic Places Greenwood Historic District is slightly smaller, including 100 to 300 N. Greenwood Ave, but also includes 419 North Elgin Ave.